TimMangan/MSIX-PackageSupportFramework/fixups/MFRFixup/readme.md

 | `traditional` | Changes the direction of the redirection of this entry to the traditional style. |

 ### overrideTraditionalRedirections
-The `overrideTraditionalRedirections` element contains array of elements where the name of the element is one of the supported well-known FolderId (or FolderId with subfolder) and a value.
+The `overrideTraditionalRedirections` element contains array of elements where each element contains a `name` and `mode`.

+The value of the `name` is to match a well-known FolderId shown in the table below.
 This name is to be written as standard strings without wildcards (not regex).
 The supported list of well-known FolderIds for  `overrideTraditionalRedirections` are:

 | FolderId | Description |
 | ------------ | ----------- |